Renting an Empty Property Out

 Some of the usual health and safety risks identified at a property are damp and mould, coldness, trips and falls and fire risks.
 As a landlord it would be your responsibility to ensure any risks are minimised.
 Once a risk was identified the Council would work closely with you to ensure compliance.
 If there was no cooperation the Council can use its powers under the Housing Act 2004 to ensure work is carried out.

-For more information on what standards are expected and on the Housing Health and Safety Rating System please visit the Housing Health and Safety Rating System page.
+For more information on what standards are expected and on the Housing Health and Safety Rating System please visit the Housing Health and Safety Rating System (HHSRS) page.